Subject Source: Local Authority: Quaker Subject Headings

 Overview Robert O. and Margaret C. Blood were active Quakers, members of Ann Arbor Monthly Meeting, MI.
 The collection contains primarily the papers of Margaret Blood, including correspondence, writings, journals (mostly fragments) after about 1960.
 There are also some writings by Robert Blood including student papers and articles for periodicals, as well as material on their joint counseling workshops and papers concerning their son, Peter Blood, and the draft during the Vietnam era.

-Scope and Contents This collection consists of papers by and relating to the Quaker, educator, and activist, Joan Cannady Countryman.
+Overview This collection consists of papers by and relating to the Quaker, educator, and activist, Joan Cannady Countryman.
 It consists of manuscripts and published materials by and about Joan, as well as those by and about her family members.
-Many of the materials relate to her work in education, particularly with mathematics, writing, and gender.
-In addition to printed materials, there are two boxes of photographs, mainly of Joan and her family members.
+Joan Countryman (1940-) is a Quaker, educator, and activist.
+Throughout her life she has been involved with a variety of education initiatives and Quaker organizations.
+She is a prolific author of mathematics and autobiographical essays.

 Overview The Meeting School was an experimental, co-educational Quaker farm school located in Rindge, N.H.
 It was founded in 1957 and closed in 2011.
 This collection contains both color and black and white photos of life at The Meeting School, slides, and some relevant lists and writing (eg superlatives, poems).